makrai/notes/sardari22-depression-english.md

   * to develop a generalized depression detection model, we use this dataset
   * spoken in English, more sample data, ie? more participants compared to other dataset
-* depression detection systems based on both visual and vocal features .
-For
+* depression detection systems based on both visual and vocal features
-  * Yang+ (2017) proposed a hybrid depression classification and estimation method using the fusion of audio, video and textual information and the experiments are carried out on DIAC-WOZ dataset.
-The study utilized a multivariate regression model fusing the depression degree estimations extracted from each modality.
-They used the text modality for developing depression/non-depression classification system using Paragraph Vector (PV), Support Vector Machine (SVM), and Random Forest where the whole system resulted in 0.667F-measure for depressed class in the dev set.
+  * Yang+ (2017): a hybrid depression classification and estimation method
+    * fusion of audio, video and textual information and the
+    * experiments are carried out on DIAC-WOZ dataset.
+The study utilized a
+    * multivariate regression model fusing the depression degree estimations extracted from each modality
+    * text modality for developing depression/non-depression classification system using Paragraph Vector (PV), Support Vector Machine (SVM), and Random Forest where the whole system resulted in
+    * 0.667F-measure for depressed class in the dev set.
 In
   * Al Hanai+ (2018) based on the sequences of audio and textual transcriptions
     * multi-modal Long Short-Term Memory (LSTM) model that combined the features extracted from both text and audio are evaluated.
 This model yielded the performance of 0.77F-measure score
-  * Yang+ (2016) proposed a gender specific Decision Tree classifier based on visual and vocal features.
+  * Yang+ (2016): a gender specific Decision Tree classifier based on visual and vocal features.
 Their work was the winner of the AVEC-2016
     * F1 score of 0.57 for depressed class in testing set.
 Despite the fact
-  * fusion of different modalities has been shown to be an efficient and
+  * fusion of different modalities has been shown to be efficient
     * hE affects the acceptability of the system in real-world situations
-* To develop a depression detection system, we need to follow three phases:
-* preprocessing, feature extraction, and classification.
-One of the major tasks
+* three phases: preprocessing, feature extraction, and classification
 * unbalanced data problem in depression detection
   * techniques like random sampling to overcome the problem of unbalanced (Ma+ 2016, Vázquez-Romero and Gallardo-Antolín, 2020)
   * hE, both of the undersampling and oversampling as random sampling strategies have limitations
   * undersampling: some of the useful information from the majority class might be eliminated
   * oversampling: likely overfitting in the model (Lin+ 2017)
   * clustering-based resampling (undersampling) is to group similar data samples from the majority class into diff clusters
     * Therefore, the cluster centroid (or center) can be used to represent the data in the whole group
     * ie reducing the size of the majority class without losing info
 * feature extraction
-  * the performance of the model significantly depends on this (Nakisa, Rastgoo, Rakotonirainy, Maire, & Chandran, 2020).
-Therefore, it is
+  * the performance of the model significantly depends on feature extraction (Nakisa, Rastgoo, Rakotonirainy, Maire, & Chandran, 2020)
   * Hand-crafted features can be extracted either by using special algorithms or utilizing the knowledge of human experts
   * Most of the studies related to ADD (Pampouchidou+ 2016, Valstar+ 2016,